Introduction by Jim Liddane

 opened in the West End.

 You've specialised in words.
-Do you have any talent for music at all?
+Do you also have a talent for music?

 In a word - as lyric writers are used to economical answers - no! l don't have any musical talent and if 1 did, I wouldn't